 Report Server Mode

 This should always show a value of Native.
-SQL Server 2012, the Reporting Services configuration manager only supports Native mode report servers.
+The Reporting Services configuration manager only supports Native mode report servers.
 If you see a value of SharePoint integrated mode, it may indicate your Native mode deployment is not configured correctly, and you need to connect to a Native mode report catalog.
 Use the Database page of Configuration Manager to change the database and either create a new database or connect to an existing native mode report server database catalog.

 Shows whether the Report Server service is running.